Enzalutamide: Available forms

-Enzalutamide is provided in the form of a 40 mg Capsule.
-It is taken orally at a dosage of 160 mg once per day (four capsules).
+Enzalutamide is provided as a capsule or tablet.

 Contraindications

 Enzalutamide is contraindicated in women during pregnancy.
 It may cause fetal harm.

 Side effects

 Notable side effects of enzalutamide seen in clinical trials have included gynecomastia, breast pain/tenderness, fatigue, diarrhea, hot flashes, headache, sexual dysfunction, and, less commonly, seizures.
 Other "common" side effects reported in clinical trials have included neutropenia, visual hallucinations, anxiety, cognitive disorder, memory impairment, hypertension, dry skin, and pruritus (itching).
 Enzalutamide monotherapy is regarded as having a moderate negative effect on sexual function and activity, significantly less than that of GnRH analogues but similar to that of other NSAAs such as bicalutamide.

 Central adverse effects

 Seizures have occurred in approximately 1% of patients treated with enzalutamide in clinical trials.
 This is thought to be due to enzalutamide crossing the blood–brain barrier and exerting off-target binding to and inhibition of the GABAA receptor in the central nervous system (it has been found to inhibit the GABAA receptor in vitro (IC_{50} = 3.6 μM) and induces convulsions in animals at high doses).
 In addition to seizures, other potentially GABAA receptor-related side effects observed with enzalutamide treatment in clinical trials have included anxiety, insomnia, vertigo, paresthesia, and headache.
 Due to its ability to lower the seizure threshold, patients with known seizure disorders or brain injury should be closely monitored during enzalutamide treatment.
 NSAA-induced seizures are responsive to benzodiazepine treatment, and it has been suggested that GABAA receptor inhibition by enzalutamide could be treated with these drugs.
 In dose-ranging studies, severe fatigue was observed with enzalutamide at doses of 240 mg/day and above.